daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Is Wanted by the Law

-“WANTED, DEAD OR ALIVE” posters (or their equivalent) have appeared featuring your face.
-It’s up to you whether it’s a mistake that snowballed out of control or you actually would kill someone just for looking at you.
+"WANTED, DEAD OR ALIVE" posters (or their equivalent) have appeared featuring your face.
+It's up to you whether it's a mistake that snowballed out of control or you actually would kill someone just for looking at you.

 * Tier 1: Enhanced Speed
 * Tier 1: Danger Sense